VinceNolan999/ms3-my-movie-catalog/README.md

 ### Structure of the website

 - I want the website to be easily accessible, simple to navigate and user friendly.
-It must also be displayed for various devices (desktop ,Tablet, Mobile Phone) whilst mantaiining a great user experience .
+It must also be displayed for various devices (desktop ,Tablet, Mobile Phone) whilst maintaining a great user experience .
 Links within the website taking me to other features

 #### Database Schema